Modular affine Hecke category and regular centralizer: Free-monodromic central sheaves and Wakimoto sheaves

 \subsection{Description of duals}

-The proof of Lemma~\ref{lem:trace} will use the free-monodromic Wakimoto filtration on $\tsZ(V)$.
+The proof of Lemma~\ref{lem:trace} will use the free-monodromic Wakimoto filtration on $\tsZ(V)$ (see Theorem~\ref{thm:gaitsgory-mon}\eqref{it:fm-central-Wak}).
 For this we will need to show that each subquotient in this filtration is dualizable, and describe its dual.

 For the next lemma, we will have to assume that the order $\leq$ on $X_*(T)$ chosen in~\S\ref{ss:central-sheaves-prop} satisfies the following property: